Create a Website Account - Manage notification subscriptions, save form progress and more.

 The owner of the property has the option to pay the bill or transfer the responsibility to the occupant, regardless of rental status.
-We have registration forms for Rentals (PDF) and Lease-to-Buy (PDF).
+We have a Landlord Notification Form (PDF) and Contract Sale Form (PDF).
 For more information, please call Environmental Services at 501-622-3658.

 All owners are responsible for helping our office bill the correct person.
 If the home is occupied by someone other than the owner, you and the occupant will need to complete and submit the Landlord Notification Form (PDF).
 If you are selling under contract, you and the buyer can complete and submit the Contract Sale Form (PDF).
 All non-resident property owners need to submit a Landlord Agreement (PDF).
 This form has the information regarding your responsibility as a property owner.
 For more information, please call Environmental Services at 501-622-3658.

 Please view the Recycle Center Brochure (PDF).
 For more information, please call Environmental Services at 501-623-8243.

 See the commercial Rental brochure (PDF).
 For more information, please call Environmental Services at 501-623-8243.